mah0001/metadata-editor-docs-v2/documenting_geographic.md

       - **`Protocol`** (*description/contact/section-1676477380255/contactInfo/onlineResource/protocol*) Web protocol used to get the resource, e.g., FTP, HTTP.
 In case of a basic HTTP, the ISO 19139 suggests the value "WWW:LINK-1.0-http–link".
 For geographic standard data services, it is recommended to fill this element with the appropriate protocol identifier.
 For an OGC Web Map Service (WMS) link for example, use "OGC:WMS-1.1.0-http-get-map"
       - **`Function`** (*description/contact/section-1676477380255/contactInfo/onlineResource/function*) Function (purpose) of the online resource.

-- **`Date stamp`** (*description/dateStamp*) Date and time when the metadata record was created or updated.
+- **`Metadata date stamp`** (*description/dateStamp*) Date and time when the metadata record was created or updated.
 Requires an extended ISO 8601 formatted combined UTC date and time string (2009-11-17T10:00:00).

 - **`Metadata standard version`** (*description/metadataStandardVersion*) The version of the metadata standard being used.
 It is good practice to enter the standard’s inception/revision year.
 ISO standards are revised with an average periodicity of 10-year.
 Although the ISO TC211 geographic information metadata standards have been reviewed, it is still accepted to refer to the original version of the standard as many information systems/catalogs still make use of that version.
 The recommended values are:
   - in the case of vector dataset metadata: ISO 19115:2003